-Rebecca provides leadership to the chapter conservation programs.
-She works with the State Director to create strong staff teams and implement conservation strategies.
-Her main job is to keep people focused and motivated for results.
-She serves as the conservation liaison to TNC’s Great Lakes and Mississippi River programs.
-Rebecca joined the Conservancy in 1998.
+Rebecca directs The Nature Conservancy’s Upper Mississippi River program.
+She works with five states in improving water quality, reconnecting floodplains and improving water flow via infrastructure improvements.
+She directed The Nature Conservancy’s conservation programs in Wisconsin for 15 years.
 She has management experience in social service and educational organizations and has an undergraduate degree from UW-Madison and a graduate degree from the University of Chicago.
-She serves as board chair of the local domestic violence shelter.
-She is a native Wisconsinite from Wausau, and loves to spend time “up north” at the cottage with her husband Rob and two teenage daughters.
+She serves on Wisconsin Lakes board and is active in supporting the local domestic violence shelter, DAIS.
+She is a native Wisconsinite from Wausau, and loves to spend time “up north” with her husband Rob Peters and two daughters.

 Roy Thilly, Baileys Harbor